aptech/docs/docs/CR-powerM.rst

 ----------------
 .. function:: powerM(A, n)

-    :param A: NxN square matrix
+    :param A:
-    :type A: TODO
+    :type A: NxN square matrix

     :param n: the power or exponent.
     :type n: Scalar